 The Express Window allows you to pick up library materials without leaving your car.
 In order to ensure an “express” experience for everyone, please observe the following: (1) You must call at least a half hour in advance to arrange for items to be waiting for you at the window; (2) you must have your library card with you; (3) no homebound, teacher loans, book boxes, or other large/heavy containers may be picked up at the window; (4) pick-ups are limited to 5 items.
 The Express Pick-up Window is for picking up materials only; items can be returned in the drive-up book and A/V drops, and fines must be paid in the library.
 All of these procedures were established to make sure that cars move quickly through the Express Window lane, and that lines are few and far between.

 You can return library materials any time without leaving your car using the drive-up book and AV drops.
 These are located in the small parking lot near Broad Boulevard, on the southeast side of the building, and are open 24/7/365.
-You can put any kind of library materials in the drops.
 Please make sure that all materials drop down into the book drop.
+Library of Things items as well as Discovery packs, Playaway Views and Playaway Launchpads need to be returned inside the building.

-When something that you’ve reserved is ready for you to pick up, we will place it on the self-service pick-up shelves by the checkout desk, and you will receive a phone call or an email [link to notices].
+- When a hold is ready for you to pick up, we will place it on the self-service pick-up shelves by the checkout desk, and you will receive a phone call or an email.
 If you would like, you can call ahead and arrange to pick up your reserves at the express pick-up window.
-The item will be on the pick-up shelf for 3 days, including the day the item is placed on the pick-up shelf.
+The item will be on the pick-up shelf for 5 days, including the day the item is placed on the pick-up shelf.
 (Days that the library is closed do not count.)
 After this time, the item will go to the next person on the reserve list, or if nobody else is waiting it will be placed back on the regular shelves for anyone to check out.

-If you’re going out of town, or for some other reason you don’t want some or all of your reserves becoming available for a certain time, you can freeze your reserves.
+- If you’re going out of town, or for some other reason you don’t want your holds to become available for a time, you can freeze one or more of your holds.

-If you placed a reserve on a title but later decide that you don’t want it, you can cancel the reserve.
-This is a good thing to do because people who are behind you in the reserve list will get that title faster.
+- If you placed a hold on a title but later decide that you don’t want it, you can cancel the hold.
+This is a good thing to do because people who are behind you in the hold list will get that title faster.

 REQUEST FOR RECONSIDERATION OF LIBRARY MATERIALS